The world is full of more BS, media lies and governmental corruption now than ever. But meet Steve Cutts: an artist that calls it all out beautifully!

 Using Adobe After Effects, Toon Boom Harmony, Photoshop, Cinema 4D and Manga Studio, Cutts has created much more hard-hitting animation, such as ‘Wake Up!’ which depicts the true cost of our ever-‘evolving’ electronic gadgets; ‘What a Hunt’, in support of animal rights, and ‘In The Fall’, a critique of our enslavement to the office.

-These are themes that are rarely, if ever, explored in popular media.
-Vampires, zombies and vapid action films dominate the silver screens whilst manufactured pop and empty electronic music fills the airwaves.
-TV as a medium is all but dead, which could potentially be a good thing if it weren’t being replaced by video games that desensitise us to violence, ‘haul videos’ that encourage ridiculous levels of consumption, and the mindless internet surfing of clickbait sites and porn.
+These are themes that are rarely, if ever, explored in popular media or art.
+Vampires, zombies and vapid action films dominate the silver screens, whilst manufactured pop and empty electronic music fills the airwaves.
+TV as a medium is all but dead.
+This could potentially be a good thing if it weren’t being replaced by video games that de-sensitise us to violence.
+Not to mention ‘haul videos’ that encourage ridiculous levels of consumption, and the mindless internet surfing of clickbait sites and porn.

-Some say that Cutts’ art is depressing, but I would say it’s more thought-provoking, which is undoubtedly a good thing: if ever there was a time when humankind needed to seriously wake up to the issues Cutts is highlighting, it’s now.
+With its mindless masses blindly following corporate commands, some say that Cutts’ art is depressing.
+But I would say it’s more thought-provoking, which is undoubtedly a good thing.
+If ever there was a time when humankind needed to seriously wake up to the issues Cutts is highlighting, it’s now.

 For more information, please visit here.
-All images from www.stevecutts.com.
+All images from copyright Steve Cutts, from www.stevecutts.com.